snarlferb/u/README.md

   curves are not affected by resolution changes.
 You can enlarge or shrink a font without losing quality, making them perfect for digital displays.
 Bezier curves define the smooth curves and lines that make up the outlines in a vector font.

+  Outline fonts use a single stroke to define the shape of the character.
+The stroke is a continuous path that outlines the entire character.
+Stroked fonts use a series of strokes to define the shape of the character.
+The strokes are individual lines that are combined to form the character.

   Pen position refers to the current point in the coordinate system where the next glyph will be drawn when rendering text.
 It's an analogy taken from traditional typesetting and calligraphy, where a pen